Northeast Kingdom Fall Foliage Festival

 Features: Snack Stand

-Six unique festivals are held over six consecutive days, now over 50 years running.
-The communities of Walden, Cabot, Plainfield, Peacham, Barnet and Groton invite you to come celebrate rural Vermont in all of its splendor.
+Seven unique festivals are held over seven consecutive days, now over 50 years running.
+The communities of Walden, Cabot, Plainfield, Peacham, Barnet Groton and Marshfield invite you to come celebrate rural Vermont in all of its splendor.

 The folks of Walden will share their arts & crafts, country music and small home businesses.
 A homemade soup & sandwich lunch will sustain you for an afternoon of tours to a dairy farm, a Morgan Horse farm and our rural school, with a little dancing and a snack thrown in.

 - 5:30 Family-style Barbecued Beef Supper: mashed potatoes, veggies and home-baked pies Supper reservations: (802)533-7122

 September 27 CABOT - Coffee Hour begins at 9:00 a.m. in the Cabot School Gym.
 Make a day touring old school houses, craft shops, the Public Library and Cabot Creamery.
 Crafts available in the gym from 9:00 am to 3:00 pm.

 In the afternoon, enjoy a hayride to a sugarhouse, afternoon musical and play performances, and hike to Nicols Ledge.